anhem/test-populator/README.md

 Use a no-arguments/default constructor to instantiate and mutator methods to populate fields.
 Applied to classes that have a no-arguments/default constructor and at least one mutator method.

-This works similarly to [SETTER](#setter) but will take any method that mutates the object instead of those following the classic setter pattern.
+This works similarly to [SETTER](#setter) but will take any method that mutates the object instead of only those following the classic setter pattern.

 Methods are considered mutators if they have at least `one argument` and return `void` or the class we attempt to create.